 The “summer that never was” dragged on, with brick-and-mortar casino locations and their in-person sportsbooks carefully re-opening to the public.
 From a legislative standpoint, despite delays, numerous pieces of legislation regarding online wagering were passed or clarified in hearings.

 By the fall, the MGCB had held a public hearing regarding the laws on Michigan online betting platforms, interstate poker passed in the MI senate, and yet another shutdown swept the state.
 In a glimmer of hope, the MGCB awarded its provisional online wagering license to 15 providers, anticipating a mid-January 2021 launch.

 Jan 22, 2021– that’s the day the MGCB slated for the aforementioned providers to go live with their online betting platforms, and thankfully, no snags got in the way of that release date.
-Today, users can get online with a number of respected, well-rounded casino and sportsbook providers both on mobile devices and their home computers.
+Today, users can get online with a number of respected, well-rounded Michigan casino and Michigan sports betting providers both on mobile devices and their home computers.
 Poker is soon to follow, so we’re expecting that bettors in Michigan will have access to the full scope of legal online wagering in the US by mid-2021, including online interstate poker to the existing online casinos and sportsbooks.

 Michigan land-based casino history

 Michigan was the sixth state in the country to authorize some form of online casino play (Nevada is just poker).
 Its rich, land-based casino history helped pave the way to make it an early mover in the next frontier for the industry, involving the ubiquitous use of smartphones.